Kick the Can

 “No. It's more like being released from one of Jesse’s stupid bear hugs,” Sammy countered.

 Kenny shook his head and took a deep breath.
 “I think you’re both right.
 It’s possible our senses might have been dulled within the specific proximity of that thing.”
-When they all stared at him, he let out a sigh, again realizing that he would have to dumb it down for them.
+When they all turned to stare at him, he let out a sigh, again realizing that he would have to dumb it down.
 “Like an area of effect.”

 “Dude, are you talking about a Charm spell from D&D?”
 Sammy asked.